kubernetes/website/content/en/blog/_posts/2023-10-18-gateway-api-time-to-switch-i2gw/index.md

 reduce the need for implementation specific annotations and CRDs.

 It is a Kubernetes standard API, consistent across different platforms and implementations and most importantly it is future proof.
-The Gateway API is considered the successor to Ingress; Gateway API and Ingress2gateway are supported by a dedicated team under SIG Network that actively work on it and manage the ecosystem.
+Gateway API is the next generation of the Ingress API, but has a larger scope than that, expanding to tackle mesh and layer 4 routing as well.
+Gateway API and ingress2gateway are supported by a dedicated team under SIG Network that actively work on it and manage the ecosystem.
 It is also likely to receive more updates and community support.

 ### The Road Ahead

-Ingress2gateway is just getting started.
-We're planning to onboard more providers, introduce support for more types of Gateway API routes, and make sure everything syncs up smoothly with the ongoing development of the Gateway API.
+ingress2gateway is just getting started.
+We're planning to onboard more providers, introduce support for more types of Gateway API routes, and make sure everything syncs up smoothly with the ongoing development of Gateway API.

-Excitingly, the Gateway API is also making significant strides.
+Excitingly, Gateway API is also making significant strides.
 While v1.0 is about to launching, there's still a lot of work ahead.
 This release incorporates many new experimental features, with additional functionalities currently in the early stages of planning and development.